 The second scheduling step, temporal scheduling, is perhaps more important for a cluster.
 Just as common off-the-shelf (COTS) hardware has driven the popularity of clusters, it is rather tempting to leave it to the native (COTS) operating system scheduler to take care of managing the processes assigned to its node.
 However, the lack of global knowledge at each node can result in lower CPU utilization, and higher communication or context switching overheads.
 As a result, there have traditionally been two approaches to address this problem.
-The first is space sharing [8], which is a straightforward extension of batching to parallel systems.
+The first is space sharing [19, 42], which is a straightforward extension of batching to parallel systems.
 Multiple jobs can execute concurrently at different nodes, but each node is exclusively allocated to one process of a job, which then runs to completion.
-Space sharing is simple to implement, and reduces context switching costs.
+Space sharing is simple to implement, and is efficient from the viewpoint of reducing context switching costs, as well as not having to hold the working sets of multiple applications in memory.
 However, space sharing in isolation can result in poor utilization (nodes can be free even though there are jobs waiting).
-Also, the lack of multiprogramming can hurt when a process performs a lot of I/O. The second approach is a hybrid scheme, called (exact) coscheduling or gang scheduling [12, 5, 4, 6], that combines time sharing with space sharing.
+Also, the lack of multiprogramming can hurt when a process performs a lot of I/O. The second approach is a hybrid scheme, called (exact) coscheduling or gang scheduling [26, 10, 9, 40, 11, 45], that combines time sharing with space sharing, to remedy some of these problems.
 The processes of a job are scheduled on their respective nodes at the same time for a given time quantum, the expiration of which results in a synchronization between the nodes (using logical or physical clocks) to decide on the next job to run.
 This scheme usually requires long time quanta to offset high context switching and synchronization costs.
 Longer time quanta make the system less responsive for interactive and I/O intensive jobs (database services, graphics and visualization applications etc.).
-In addition, strict coscheduling also keeps the CPU idle while a process is performing I/O within its allotted quantum [6].
+In addition, strict coscheduling also keeps the CPU idle while a process is performing I/O or waiting for a message within its allotted time quantum [11].

 Recently, there has been interest in developing strategies that approximate coscheduling behavior without requiring explicit synchronization between the nodes (that still combine space and time sharing).
 We refer to this broad class of strategies that approximate coscheduled execution as dynamic coscheduling mechanisms.
 The enabling technologies that have made this approach possible is the ability of the network interface card (NIC) and messaging layers to provide protected multi-user access to the network in conjunction with user-level messaging.
-It is not necessary to perform network context switching when the processes are switched out on their respective CPUs as was necessary [17, 7] until recently.
+Specifically, several user-processes at a node could concurrently send a message, and an incoming message is directly transferred by the NIC to the corresponding destination process at that node (even if that process is not currently scheduled).
+It is thus not necessary to perform network context switching when the processes are switched out on their respective CPUs as was necessary [40, 13] until recently.
 Dynamic coscheduling strategies try to hypothesize what is scheduled at remote nodes using local events (messaging actions/events in particular), to guide the native operating system scheduler towards coscheduled execution whenever needed.
 These strategies offer the promise of coscheduling, without the related overheads and scalability/reliability problems.